 - 3/4 ounce orgeat

 - 3 dashes Peychaud’s bitters

 - Garnish: candied ginger

-Add all ingredients except bitters to a shaker and fill with ice.
+Add all ingredients except the bitters into a shaker with ice and shake until well-chilled.

 Mound more ice on top like a snow cone, and top with three heavy dashes of the bitters.